catseye/The-Platform/USAGE.markdown

 *   [https://github.com/catseye/The-Platform][]

-Like virtually all software, The Cat's Eye Technologies Platform is provided "AS IS" and without warranty of any kind, expressed or implied.
+Like virtually all software, The Cat's Eye Technologies Platform is provided "AS IS" and without warranty of any kind, express or implied.
 For more information, see the section _License Information_ at the bottom of this document.